groupserver/gs.group.messages.topic.start/README.txt

 ----------

 The resource ``/++resource++gs-group-messages-startopic-20130308.js``
 provides the JavaScript for the page.
-It creates the Typeahead widget after the page loads.
+It creates a Bootstrap Typeahead_ widget after the page loads.
 It then request ``topics.json`` using AJAX once the user starts typing in the ``Topic`` field.

 Resources
 =========